daniel-sunyou-li/TTTT_TMVA_DNN/README.md

 * Advised to ([read the description of the LPC condor cluster machines](https://uscms.org/uscms_at_work/computing/setup/batch_systems_advanced.shtml)) before adjusting parameters

 ### 1.4.1 Calculate the variable importance ###
-After ensuring that all jobs are finished running--or finding out by the calculation script failing--run the script:
+After ensuring that all jobs are finished running - or finding out by the calculation script failing - run the script: `VariableImportance_Calculation.py`.
+This script reads the data from Condor log folders, and generates datasets of variable importance data.

+The script supports the following arguments:

+- (*-f*) the output folder to use for the dataset.
+  - This defaults to an automatically created folder named `dataset_day.Month.year`.
+- A list of folders containing Condor logs to use as inputs.
+  - This defaults to all folders in the current working directory matching `condor_log*`.

+<u>Example Usage</u>
+The syntax to run the variable importance calculation on the log folder `my_logs` and generate results to an automatically named output folder would be:
-`python VariableImportance_Calculation.py 1`
+`python VariableImportance_Calculation.py my_logs`
+The outputs would be visible in the folder `dataset_day.Month.year` corresponding to the date the calculation is run.

-which iterates through all the `.out` files determining the relative importance of the variables and storing the results in `TTTT_TMVA_DNN/dataset/VariableImportanceResults_vars[#].txt` as well as `ROC_hists_[#]vars.npy` which contains a NumPy array of the distributions which can be plotted.
+The script iterates through all the `.out` files in each input folder, determining the relative importance of the variables and storing the results in `VariableImportanceResults_[#]vars.txt`, as well as `ROC_hists_[#]vars.npy` which contains a NumPy array of the distributions which can be plotted.
+Both these files are in the dataset output folder.

-* There are two options for running variable importance: the traditional variable importance (`0`) or the variable importance significance (`1`).
-The traditional variable importance sums over all the values in the ROC differential distributions for a given variable and normalizes the value.
-The variable importance significance takes the ratio of the distributions mean to RMS.
+The output text file contains:

+- The weight function used.
+- The cut condition used.
+- The folders included in the calculation (as arguments to the script).
+- The number of variables used.
+- The date the calculation was run.
+- The normalization value for the calculation.
+- For each variable: Name, Frequency, Sum, Mean, RMS, and Importance.

 ### 1.4.2 Plot the variable importance ###
 Because BRUX cannot display graphics, to visualize the variable importance, we need to move `VariableImportanceResults_vars[#].txt` to a different system.
 Using a Jupyter python notebook ([Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb) or [CERN SWAN](swan.cern.ch)):